Pricelock

-Pricelock provides fuel hedging for small and medium-sized enterprises, by bundling the smaller orders and purchasing gasoline and diesel futures contracts, contracts that trade in volumes of 21,000 gallons per month or more.
+Pricelock is an American oil company.
+It provides fuel hedging for small and medium-sized enterprises.

 Company history

 Founded in 2006, Pricelock is headquartered in Redwood City, California.
 A deal with Chrysler in May 2008 guaranteed new-car buyers a gasoline price of $2.99 for three years.
 While the deal didn't stop Chrysler from going into bankruptcy, it brought Pricelock 24,500 new customers, and led to a similar deal with Hyundai.
 In March 2011, Pricelock raised over $12 million in second-round financing, and expects to be profitable by the end of 2012.

-How Pricelock works

-Companies select the number of gallons of gas or diesel they want to protect over a certain period and pick a protection price per gallon.
-If the national monthly average price of gas or diesel – as determined by the US Department of Energy – exceeds the customer’s protection price, Pricelock pays the difference.
-If the national monthly average price lands at or below the company’s protection price, the company does not receive a payout.
-Customers are not purchasing fuel from Pricelock and are not required to show receipts.